agaric/flat_comments/README.txt

-Flatcomments is a small module that allows you to force comments to always be replies to the node, not other comments.
+flat_comments is a small module that allows you to force comments to always be replies to the node, not other comments.

 -- Example